 In this section

-Advanced non-invasive heart tests
+Advanced non-invasive tests for heart disease

 When concerns are raised about your child having heart disease, getting an accurate diagnosis is a critical first step toward getting the best available treatment, even before birth.
 As a national leader in providing heart care, the Herma Heart Institute offers advanced diagnostic technology and specially trained staff dedicated to caring for patients with congenital heart disease before and after birth.
-Among the advanced non-invasive diagnostic procedures we provide are the following:
+Among the advanced non-invasive heart tests we provide are the following:

 - Cardiac computerized tomography scanning (cardiac CT)